 \section{Introduction}

-Data plays a central role in the machine learning.
-As demand for it by individuals, organizations, and businesses has grown substantially due to the increasing value it provides, it has become the subject of trading.
-Accordingly, designing and understanding markets for data (or more generally, information) has gained traction in research communities in recent years \citep{bergemann2018design,babaioff2012optimal,bergemann2019markets,mehta2019sell,agarwal2019marketplace, agarwal2020towards}.
-Such works have largely focused on determining the ``right'' value of data so that it is allocated to those who value it most \citep{bergemann2019markets,mehta2019sell,agarwal2019marketplace, agarwal2020towards}.
-The mechanisms proposed in these works for two-sided markets are usually auction-based, and require buyers to report their valuations for data sources \citep{agarwal2019marketplace, agarwal2020towards}.
-These requirements are challenging, if not impossible, to achieve in practice due to the peculiar characteristics of data.
+Data plays a central role in machine learning, and demand for it has grown substantially due to the increasing value it provides.
+It has thus become the subject of trading, and understanding markets for data (or more generally, information) has gained traction in research communities in recent years \citep{bergemann2018design, babaioff2012optimal, bergemann2019markets, mehta2019sell, agarwal2019marketplace, agarwal2020towards}.
+Such works have largely focused on determining the ``right'' price for data so that it is allocated to those who value it most \citep{bergemann2019markets,mehta2019sell,agarwal2019marketplace, agarwal2020towards}.
+The mechanisms proposed here for two-sided markets are usually auction-based, and require buyers to report their valuations for data sources \citep{agarwal2019marketplace, agarwal2020towards}.
+These requirements are challenging, if not impossible, to achieve in practice due to the peculiar characteristics of data products.
 Buyers are generally free to purchase from any combination of data sources, and it is impractical to elicit accurate valuations in this combinatorially large space.
-More importantly, a data source's value to a buyer largely arises from how it can improve model performance.
-With modern machine learning algorithms more or less acting as a black-box, a buyer herself may not know the true value of this source before making purchases and evaluating the results.
+More importantly, a data source's value to a buyer largely arises from how it can improve model performance, a metric the buyer herself may not know before making purchases and evaluating the results.
 Thus, she acts in the market with only partial or incomplete information.
-It is hence not surprising that most data markets in the real world, such as Snowflake Data Marketplace\footnote{https://www.snowflake.com/} and AWS Data Exchange\footnote{https://docs.aws.amazon.com/data-exchange/index.html}, take a very simple format: sellers set a fixed price for each dataset and buyers can freely choose which datasets to purchase, with minimal intervention from the platform.
-The simplicity of fixed-price data markets is not only a huge operational advantage but also arguably necessary in light of the challenges data products pose.
+It is hence not surprising that most real-world data market platforms, such as Snowflake Data Marketplace\footnote{https://www.snowflake.com/} and AWS Data Exchange\footnote{https://docs.aws.amazon.com/data-exchange/index.html}, take a very simple format: sellers use some pricing mechanism to set a price for each dataset, and buyers can freely choose which datasets to purchase, with platforms charging a simple transaction fee.
+While sellers can change prices over time to reflect market changes, the granularity of this is quite coarse, and prices stay stable or \emph{fixed} for some time.
+The simplicity of fixed-price data markets is not just a huge operational advantage but also arguably necessary in light of the challenges data products pose.
 Such markets are the focus of our paper.